numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 Supporting material
 -------------------
+Basis of the workshop is the Comparing Continuous Optimizer platform (https://github.com/numbbo/coco), now rewritten fully in ANSI C with other languages calling the C code.
+Languages currently available are C, Java, MATLAB/Octave, and Python.

 Most likely, you want to read the `Coco quick start <https://github.com/numbbo/coco>`_ (scroll down a bit).
 This page also provides the code for the benchmark functions, for running the experiments in C, Java, Matlab, Octave, and Python, and for postprocessing the experiment data